-If you or someone you love is abusing Tussionex hydrocodone cough medicine, call our free helpline (888)-459-5511 for more information on treatment options.
-Advisors are available to answer your questions on opioid dependence, give you more information on safe and effective addiction treatment, and guide you towards long-term recovery from prescription medication abuse.
+If there is anyone who abuses Tussionex hydrocodone cough medicine, call our free helpline (888)-459-5511 for more information on treatment options.
+Advisors are available to answer any questions on opioid dependence, give more information on safe and effective addiction treatment, and guide towards long-term recovery from prescription medication abuse.
 Calls are always confidential and secure.

 Calls to our general hotline may be answered by Niznik Behavioral Health or other private treatment providers.